20.1 The Map and GeoFinder

 And yes, you can then zoom, and drag the map around, just as you are used to do that in other apps.

-As NeoFinder 8 now uses the Apple map, you can switch to a satellite view, and enable Points-of-Interest on the Map, using the tools menu.
+As NeoFinder 8 now uses the Apple map, you can switch to a satellite view, and enable Points-of-Interest on the Map, using the tools menu underneath the Map.

 The GeoFinder